attadanta/rdf-mapper/README.md

 The inconsistency affords us to handle both the mapping of IDF files and IDD files with with a single specification.

+## Acknowledgement

+This work originated in the [DAREED](http://dareed.eu) project.
+DAREED has received funding from the the Seventh framework programme of the European union (EU) under grant agreement 609082.